Back

 Tokens (access and refresh tokens) are mostly used to secure SPAs.
 These tokens are used to persist users’ sessions in SPAs.
 These tokens might be open to CSRF and XSS attacks if not secured properly.
 We will look at the following in this article:

-Access Tokens are small pieces of data used to verify a user’s identity within a web application.
+• Access Tokens: Small pieces of data used to verify a user’s identity within a web application.
 A web server typically sends these tokens to the client after a successful login.
 They are then included in subsequent requests to access protected resources.

-• Refresh Tokens: They are special tokens used to refresh access tokens.
+• Refresh Tokens: Special tokens used to refresh access tokens.
 When an access token expires, SPAs can use a refresh token to get a new access token.

-• XSS (Cross-Site Scripting): This attack tricks user’s browsers into running malicious code.
+• XSS (Cross-Site Scripting): An attack that tricks user’s browsers into running malicious code.
 This code, often JavaScript, is injected into legitimate websites.
 When a user visits this compromised website, the malicious code runs in their browser.
 This code can steal user data or mess with the website’s content.

-• User persistence: This refers to a web application’s ability to remember a user’s logged-in state even after they close the window or reload the page.
+• User persistence: A web application’s ability to remember a user’s logged-in state even after they close the window or reload the page.
 This is very important to prevent re-logging for each action.

 In this article, we will learn how to protect our SPAs from CSRF and XSS attacks while persisting user details.
 Here is a demo of what we will be building in this article: